codetricity/theta-linux/docs/usb_api.md

 In this test, I have the Z1 power off disabled.
 I left the camera in sleep mode overnight.
-When I woke up in the morning, I work the Z1 up using an ssh session into the Jetson Nano and running this command.
+When I woke up in the morning, I woke the Z1 up using an ssh session into the Jetson Nano and running this command.

 ```bash